Tech-at-DU/React-Redux-Todo-Tutorial/3-connecting-redux.md

 - ✅ Includes <TodoList /> to list tasks.

 **📌 AI Debugging Prompt:** “What happens if useSelector returns undefined?
 How can you debug this?”

+**📌 AI Prompt:** “What is the advantage of using Redux.
+It seems like I could make this app with state and props?”
+(You might have to inlcude some code with this prompt.)

 ---